HoundStir1007/g9-cd-archiver/baton.md

 - BitLocker recovery key is saved to Microsoft account and as a PDF (add to documentation when available)
 - Using iCloud and OneDrive for temporary document storage until permanent NAS storage is configured
 - Will revisit storage configuration in 1-2 weeks for potential additional NVMe drives
+- IMPORTANT: The G9 power adapter has a non-standard voltage/wattage - marked with yellow flags to avoid mix-ups with other USB-C devices
+- The G9's dual ethernet ports can be used for daisy-chaining network connections (no special configuration needed)

 ---
 *This file is automatically updated by the Pass_the_Baton script.*